survivejs/react-book/manuscript/04_implementing_notes.md

 ## Conclusion

 You can get quite far just with vanilla React.
-The problem is that we are starting to mix data related concerns and logic with our View components.
+The problem is that we are starting to mix data related concerns and logic with our view components.
 We'll improve the architecture of our application by introducing Flux to it.